kimberntsson/repo-excercise/README.md

 ## Project Overview

 This project is designed to manage the operations of Little Lemon, a fast-food restaurant, and is a part of the **Meta Database Engineer Certificate** program on Coursera.
 The project employs MySQL for database modeling and Tableau for data analysis.
-The `Preparation` folder contains all the initial resources used to begin this project.
+The `Initial data` folder contains all the initial resources used to begin this project.

 ## Entity-Relationship Diagram

-To view the Entity-Relationship Diagram, click here or see the image below.
+To view the Entity-Relationship Diagram, click here or see the image below created in MySQL Workbench.

 ![Diagram](./Images/diagram.png)